 During the coldest months, your drivers will face increased holiday traffic, reduced daylight hours and unpredictable weather that can turn deadly in a matter of minutes.
 Let’s look at five common challenges they may encounter this winter:

-- Snow-covered roads: Snow on the road dramatically affects a driver’s ability to brake or maneuver.
+Snow on the road dramatically affects a driver’s ability to brake or maneuver.
 Snowy roads also can conceal patches of ice, further decreasing the amount of control a driver has.
-Areas where the road curves and drivers can’t see what’s ahead are even tricker because they allow less time for drivers to react if they encounter snow or ice.
+Areas where the road curves and drivers can’t see what’s ahead are even trickier because they allow less time for drivers to react if they encounter snow or ice.

 Safe Driving on Winter Roads